The Downside of Professional Investors

 Listen, I get it.
-The thought of someone investing a boatload of money in your business is pretty irresistible.
+The thought of someone investing a boatload of money in your business is pretty appealing.
 I mean, what’s not to like?

 So it’s important to remember: raising funds is not the goal; building a thriving business is.

 After giving it some serious thought, you’re likely to find that self-funding is the smarter way to go for the time being.
 Why?
-Because you’re giving yourself the gift of time – time to see what you’ve really got.
+Because you’re giving yourself the gift of time — time to work out the kinks and see what you’ve really got.